Intellectual disability sport classification: Physiology and performance

-Testing has shown that people with have intellectual disabilities often have less strength, endurance, agility, flexibility, balance and slower running speeds than the non-disabled.
-They also lower peak heart rates and lower peak oxygen uptake.
+Testing has shown that people with intellectual disabilities often have less strength, endurance, agility, flexibility, balance and slower running speeds than the non-disabled.
+They also have lower peak heart rates and lower peak oxygen uptake.
 Many people with intellectual disabilities also have hearing or vision related disabilities.
 People with Down syndrome often have a condition called ligamentous laxity, which results in increased flexibility in their joints of their neck.
 15% of people with Down syndrome have atlantoaxial instability and decreases in muscle tone.
 This places them at increased risk of spinal cord injuries.

 Intellectual disabilities cause issues with sport performance because of issues with reaction time and processing speed, attention and concentration, working memory, executive function, reasoning and visual-spatial perception.
 These things are all important components of sports intelligence.
 Successful coaching strategies differ from other sports.
 Coaches need to be more effusive with praise, not assume that athletes will understand and retain what they are told, focusing on improving overall physical ability to improve competition performance, focus more skills while playing rather than as independent drills removed from the sport, and revisit concepts often.
 People with mild levels of Intellectual Disability have performance levels similar to non-disabled sportspeople.